RedPitaya/Documentation/appsFeatures/remoteControl/knownIssues.rst

 1.04-18 and older
 ==================

-This is as far as our testing archives reach, for older versions, we suggest consulting the GitHub Changelog for specific Board versions:
+This is as far as our testing archives reach, for older versions, we suggest consulting the |Changelog| for specific Board versions (The link leads to STEMlab 125-14 changelog).

+.. |Changelog| raw:: html

+    <a href="https://github.com/RedPitaya/RedPitaya/blob/master/CHANGELOG.md" target="_blank">Red Pitaya GitHub CHANGELOG</a>